samuelgoto/readme/README.md

 * [x] possibly?

 Yep, that seems to look nice!!!
 Ha, interesting, it seems like a bit of weird formatting with the checkboxes there!

+Ah, interesting, now it works better!!

+Ah, this is neat in so many ways!!!